Frances Osborne

-Frances Victoria Osborne (née Howell; born 18 February 1969) is an English author.
+Frances Victoria Osborne (née Howell) (born 1969) is an English author.
 She has written two biographies and one novel.
-She is the estranged wife of George Osborne, the former Chancellor of the Exchequer.

 Osborne's first biography, Lilla's Feast, tells the story of her great-grandmother's life and was published by Doubleday in September 2004.
 Her second biography, The Bolter, told the story of another of her great-grandmothers Idina Sackville, and became an international best-seller.
-Park Lane, her third book and first novel published in June 2012, was named Bookseller's Choice by The Bookseller magazine.
+Park Lane, her third book and first novel, published in June 2012, was named Bookseller's Choice by The Bookseller magazine.

+She was the first wife of George Osborne, the former Chancellor of the Exchequer.

 Early life and education

-Osborne was born on 18 February 1969.
-She is the eldest daughter of Conservative Minister David Howell, Baron Howell of Guildford and Cary Davina Wallace.
-Through her mother, she is a direct descendant of John Howard, 1st Duke of Norfolk and Edward I.

-Osborne was educated at Windlesham House School, Marlborough College and the University of Oxford and then trained as a barrister, during which period she became friends with the wife of Ed Miliband, Justine Thornton, with whom she later embarked on a backpacking trip across South America.
+Osborne was educated at Windlesham House School, Marlborough College and the University of Oxford and then trained as a barrister, during which period she became friends with the future wife of Ed Miliband, Justine Thornton, with whom she later embarked on a backpacking trip across South America.

 Osborne worked in law, finance and journalism before becoming a full-time writer.